qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 |basic| |FA| Overlapping Areas
 -------------------------------------------------------------------------------

-Now we have areas where the road in 500 meters away and there's a school within 10 km (as the crow flies).
+Now we have areas where the road is 500 meters away and there's a school within 10 km (as the crow flies).
 But obviously, we only want the areas where both of these criteria are satisfied at once!
 To do that, we'll need to use the :guilabel:`Intersect` tool.
 Find it under :menuselection:`Vector -->